Prostate Screening

 Once testing is complete, your doctor assigns your cancer a stage to determine treatment options.
 The stages of prostate cancer are listed below:

-• Stage I. Cancer at this stage signifies an early stage of cancer confined to a small area of the prostate.
-When viewed under a microscope, the cancer cells are not considered aggressive.
+• Stage I: Cancer is confined to a small area within the prostate.
+Under the microscope, the cancer cells appear non-aggressive.

-• Stage II.
-Cancer at this stage may still be small but may be considered aggressive when cancer cells are viewed under the microscope.
-However, cancer at this stage may be larger and may involve both sides of the prostate gland.
+• Stage II: Cancer may still be small but looks aggressive under the microscope, or it may be larger and involve both sides of the prostate gland.

-• Stage III.
-Cancer at this stage has spread beyond the prostate to the seminal vesicles or other nearby tissues.
+• Stage III: Cancer has spread beyond the prostate to the seminal vesicles or nearby tissues.